ShaunJose/esp_hardware_and_comms/README.md

 cd face_mask_verifier/src/face_mask_verifier_esp32
 ```

-2. Run the `export.sh` code as explained in the getting start link by Espressif above
+2. Run the `export.sh` code as explained in the getting started link by Espressif above
 For example:
 ```
 . ~/esp/esp-idf/export.sh